marcgeurts/checker/docs/tasks/gulp.md

 http://gulpjs.com/

-The Gulp task will run your automated frontend tasks.
+The Gulp task will run your automated workflow tasks.
 It lives under the `gulp` namespace and has following configurable parameters:

 ```yml